Which company has the cheapest car insurance in Nevada for a bad driving record?

 USAA$1,672$1,963

-State Farm has the cheapest rates for drivers with reckless driving convictions at $1,543 a year.
+State Farm offers the most affordable rates for drivers with reckless driving convictions, averaging $1,543 per year.

 CompanyAverage annual premium for clean recordAnnual premium for reckless driving